azyablov/ip_fabric_tools/README.md

 * Then create your JSON file with node param in `nodes` diretory in accordance with [sample file](nodes/input_sample.json)

-* If you are working in isolated environment, then load your docker image
+* If you are working in isolated environment, then load your docker image (which you can save by using `docker save` on any docker host):
 ```shell script
 docker image load --input output/ip_fabric_tools_l3topo.tar.gz
 ```